ElektraInitiative/libelektra/src/bindings/jna/README.md

 }
 ```

-[Here](../../../examples/external/java/read-keys-example/build.gradle) is a full example using Gradle, which should work out of the box by executing `./gradlew run` in the example directory `../../../examples/external/java/read-keys-example/`.
+[Here](../../../examples/external/java/read-keys-example/build.gradle) is a full example using Gradle, which should work out of the box by executing `gradle run` in the example directory `../../../examples/external/java/read-keys-example/`.

 ### Using Elektra Plugins